jitesh152/netflix-clone/README.md

 # Netflix-Clone
-Using TMDB API to create look and feel as link NetFlix
+Using TMDB API to create look and feel as like NetFlix

 In this project I have used, React Hooks, React Router Dom, Bootstrap, FontAwesome, Axios, React Modal